 Now we get our glimpse (maybe, if the accounts are accurate) of the real problem facing the Byzantines: sectarianism.
 The sources relate that a Syrian priest approached Khalid one day to tell him that the Byzantines were planning a celebration for that night and that it might be a good time for the Arabs to try scaling the walls and attacking the city.
 If this is a real story and not a later invention of the Muslim chroniclers, here’s a citizen of Damascus selling his city out to the besieging enemy.
 Why?
-Well, part of the reason may have been that the priest was a Monophysite, a Christian who believes that Christ had only one nature (divine).
-“Official” Christianity, as decided at the Council of Chalcedon in 451, was Dyophysite, which means it held that Christ had two natures (a human one and a divine one) in one person.
+Well, part of the reason may have been that the priest was a Miaphysite, a Christian who believes that Christ had only one nature.
+“Official” Christianity, as decided at the Council of Chalcedon in 451, holds that Christ had two natures (a human one and a divine one) in one person.

 Anyway, whether he learned of the celebration from an inside source or just observed that a lot of guards seemed to be wandering off of the walls to go get drunk (you might get either story depending on whose account you read), Khalid was savvy enough to take advantage of the opportunity and order his soldiers to take their ropes and climb the city’s eastern walls.
-When he saw what was happening, the Byzantine commander, a fellow named Thomas, showed some serious quick thinking, crossed to the western side of the city, and promptly surrendered to the senior Arab officer there (Khalid’s deputy, Abu Ubaydah, who probably had no idea what Khalid was doing on the eastern wall).
+When he saw what was happening, the Byzantine commander, a fellow named Thomas, showed some serious quick thinking, crossed to the western side of the city, and promptly surrendered to the senior Arab officer there (Khalid’s deputy, Abu Ubaydah, who probably had no idea what Khalid was doing).
 Why?
 Because cities that surrendered to the Arabs peacefully tended to fare much better than cities that resisted, and sure enough Abu Ubaydah’s terms spared the lives and property of the Damascenes in return for the payment of tribute to the Arabs.